jlinhoff/keepsimplesimple/kss/21 - Context.md

 <p>Map out your project with a big sheet of paper.</p>
 <p>The goal is to organize your project into directories and repositories based on project goals, configurations, and contributors.</p>
 <h2 id="project-goals">Project Goals</h2>
-<p>What are the goals for this project?
-How do those goals fit into your current software?
-How will this fit into future software?</p>
+<p>List the goals for the first release of this project, the next release, and the different releases in the next five years.</p>
 <h2 id="configurations">Configurations</h2>
-<p>Strive to reuse code and all your work.
-This means that much of the code will be shared among multiple projects and configurations within the same project.
+<p>Reuse and share code among multiple configurations within the same project.
 List the configurations.</p>
 <h2 id="contributors">Contributors</h2>
-<p>How many managers, designers, developers, artists, and other contributors do you plan to cycle through the project?
-Make it easy for new people to contribute.
-Organize your project to limit access to parts of the project in an appropriate way.</p>
+<p>List the developers, managers, designers, artists, and other contributors who have access to the project.<br>
+Make it easy for new people to contribute.<br>
+Organize your project to limit access as appropriate.</p>